Capitol rioter who put his feet on Pelosi’s desk found guilty

 According to images provided by federal prosecutors, the note reads: “Hey Nancy, Bigo was here you biatch.”

-Asked whether he has any regrets from January 6, Mr Barnett told a federal courtroom last week that he regrets going to Washington DC at all for the “misery” it has since brought his family, and for his behaviour inside Ms Pelosi’s office.
+Asked whether he has any regrets from January 6, Barnett told a federal courtoom in Washington DC last week that he regrets traveling to the city at all for the “misery” it has since brought his family, and for his behaviour inside Ms Pelosi’s office.

 He said it he thought it was “funny” that he called her a “biotch” but he admitted that his message was “crass.”